AsexyLordRevan/Asexy_Dots/README.md

 # Dotfiles
-Dotfiles for an Hyprland setup
+Dotfiles for an Arch based Hyprland setup.

 Includes Hyprland, Waybar, and Rofi.
 These are mandatory